Kagami/mpv_frame_info/README.md

 and can therefore be invoked with this key.
 You can create different bindings by adding `<yourkey> script_binding frame_info` to `input.conf`.

 Press `i` to toggle info displaying, press `Ctrl+s` to make the screenshot with info.
+NOTE: script doesn't work correctly with OSC, you need to disable it.

 ## License